Discover smart city avenues with Near Field Communication (NFC)

 According to Allied Market Research, NFC is going to reach a mark of $24 billion by 2020.
 USA occupies the largest market share and tops the NFC market followed by Europe and then Asia Pacific.
 As the need for smart collaborative spaces increases and connected infrastructure flourishes, the NFC adoption scale will increase in a direct proportion.
 The growing trend of cashless transactions is further driving the embedding of NFC chips in smartphones and tablets.
 This phenomenon is bringing forth multitasking devices, which are further foraying into sectors such as retail, residential & commercial, automotive, healthcare, banking & finance, etc.

-NFC is making headways in different sectors, predominantly transport related AFC systems, over-the-counter payments, and managing smart ecosystems.
+NFC is making headways in different sectors, predominantly transport related AFC systems, over-the-counter payments, contactless and mobile payments, and managing smart ecosystems.
 It not only helps in regulating footfall, making secure tap-and-go payments, and driving connected ecosystems but also facilitates the building of the infrastructure for a smart city.
 The tremendous potential of the NFC technology is also being put to good use in niche marketing and advertising fields in all sectors.